 The Washington State Department of Health is working with partners to help create a safe environment for in-person learning through the Learn to Return program.
 Learn to Return helps schools provide easy COVID-19 testing for students on site.

-DOH is partnering with the Washington Office of the Superintendent of Public Instruction (OSPI) and the nonprofit Health Commons Project to bring Learn to Return to more than 300 school districts, including private, charter, and tribal schools across the state.
+DOH is partnering with the Washington Office of the Superintendent of Public Instruction (OSPI), Educational Service Districts, and the nonprofit Health Commons Project to bring Learn to Return to more than 2,975 school districts and private, charter, and tribal schools across the state.

 Learn to Return: